mohitsinha/aspirethemes.github.io/_docs/aspire-ghost.md

 Aspire Theme comes with Disqus comments enabled.

-Open `partials/disqus.hbs` file, and change the `aspirethemes-demo` value for the `disqus_shortname` variable to match your Disqus account shortname.
+Open `partials/disqus.hbs` file, and change the `aspirethemes-demos` value for the `disqus_shortname` variable to match your Disqus account shortname.

 {% highlight js %}
-var disqus_shortname = "aspirethemes-demo";
+var disqus_shortname = "aspirethemes-demos";
 {% endhighlight %}

 So, if your Disqus shortname is `exampleone`, the final code above should be